 Overall width: 25.5″

-Baby Jogger has a lifetime warranty on the frame of the stroller and 1 year on small parts and fabric.
-Here is more information on the warranty.
+Baby Jogger has a lifetime warranty on the frame of the stroller and a 1-year on small parts and fabric.

 Where to buy it